IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Finding a motility specialist is often key when standard approaches fail

-The goal isn't to diagnose yourself—it's to recognize when standard approaches aren't working and advocate for the right evaluation.
-If fiber has consistently made your constipation worse rather than better, that's a signal worth discussing with a specialist.
+The goal isn't to diagnose yourself,it's to recognize when standard approaches aren't working and advocate for the right evaluation.
+If fiber has consistently made your constipation worse instead of better, that's a signal worth discussing with a specialist.

 References